yoyofuji/ProjectPneumonia/README.md

 ## Running this project

 1. Choose the dataset, and the images, personally recommend to use 4000 images per label
-2. Unzip the file and name it project
+2. Unzip the file and name it ProjectPneumonia
-3. sort the images into 3 sections: train,test,val , respect the following ratio of data train:80% test:10% val:10%
+3. sort the images into 3 sections: **train,test,val** , respect the following ratio of data **train:80% test:10% val:10%**
-4. Each file should have 50/50 split between normal and pneumonia both in 2 separate folders like this: Project--> train-->Normal
+4. Each file should have 50/50 split between normal and pneumonia both in 2 separate folders like this: **Project--> train-->Normal**
 5. Create the diffrent labels: Normal and pneumonia in a txt file in the ProjectPneumonia file
 6. Import the ProjectPneumonia folder into VS code in this directory *jetson-inference/python/training/classification/data*
 7. Open a new terminal in jetson-inference directory and run the docker with the following command './docker/run.sh' this starts running the docker container to allow you to go trhough images and train the model
-8. In the docker naviguate to jetson-inference/python/training/classification
+8. In the docker naviguate to *jetson-inference/python/training/classification*
 9. Enter the following code to start training the model 'python3 train.py --model-dir=models/ProjectPneumonia data/ProjectPneumonia --epochs=70' This will run 70 epochs which shoul be enough to train the model
 10. Once done training, enter this command 'python3 onnx_export.py --model-dir=models/cat_dog' to run the onnx srcipt .
 Check in jetson-inference/python/training/classification/models/ProjectPneumonia a file resnet18.onnx should be present
-11. Exit the docker with ctrl+D or exit command
+11. Exit the docker with ctrl+D or *exit* command
-12. Enter both these commands to set the dataset and the network 'NET=models/cat_dog' 'DATASET=data/cat_dog'
+12. Enter both these commands to set the dataset and the network *'NET=models/cat_dog' 'DATASET=data/cat_dog'*
 13. Finally, run this command to obtain results in the selected choice 'imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/Pneumonia/(selected image).jpeg testp1.jpg'

 Notice: The training processus at step 9 is very long especially if connected to a jetson nano.An alternative to optimize time would be: